helording/Hadoop-MapReduce-Headline-Term-Weights/README.md

 # Hadoop-MapReduce-Headline-Term-Weights
-Detecting popular and trending topics from the news articles is an important task for
+Detecting popular and trending topics from the news articles is an important task for public opinion monitoring.
+In this project, your task is to perform text data analysis over a dataset of Australian news from ABC (Australian Broadcasting Corporation) using MapReduce.
+The problem is to compute the weights of each term regarding each year in the news articles dataset.

 Link to program specification: